Geomint/thecoffeeshop/README.md

 #### The OrderItem Model:

-The OrderItem model within the checkout app holds the following data for the OrderItem(s) in The Coffee Shop.
+The OrderItem model within the checkout app holds the following data for the OrderItem(s) in The Coffee Shop ☕️.

 **Name**|**Key in db**|**Validation**|**Field Type**
 :-----:|:-----:|:-----:|:-----: